etais-ee/etais-web/using/self_service.md

 ![JupyterHub management details Linux PAM authentication section](../images/jupyterhub-management-linux-pam.png)

+Following list describes each element of JupyterHub management details screen:

 1. Virtual environments come from Python management service.
 2. It is possible to make these virtual environments accessible as Jupyter kernels.
 All JupyterHub users will have access to them.
 However, they will not be allowed to install or remove libraries through notebook or SSH in these kernels.
 3. There are 2 types of authentication methods available.
 In both cases JupyterHub users correspond to Linux system users.